MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-streaming.md

 Azure Blob storage is Microsoft's object storage solution for the cloud.
 Blob storage is optimized for storing massive amounts of unstructured data.
 Unstructured data is data that doesn't adhere to a particular data model or definition, such as text or binary data.

 You can use Azure Blobs as a streaming/reference input.
 Streaming blobs are checked every second for updates.
 Unlike a streaming blob, a reference blob is only loaded at the beginning of the refresh.
-Static data that isn’t expected to change and the recommended [limit](/azure/stream-analytics/stream-analytics-use-reference-data#size-limitation) for which is 50 MB or less.
+It's static data that isn’t expected to change, and the recommended [limit](/azure/stream-analytics/stream-analytics-use-reference-data#size-limitation) for static data is 50 MB or less.

 Power BI expects reference blobs to be used alongside streaming sources, for example, through a JOIN.
 Hence, a streaming dataflow with a reference blob must also have a streaming source.